matiasconsiglio/project-4/README.md

 14. View Media from Events:
     - As a Site User I can see and/or listen to different media from the event so that I can understand and feel how the event was.

+15. Contact Form:
+    - As a Site User I can contact the admin for further questions about different sessions.

+    In the following link the Agile methodology is shown including epics and acceptance criteria.

 ### [Agile Methodology used to accomplish the goals from the project via User Stories](https://github.com/matiasconsiglio/project-4/projects/1)

 ### Diagram for UX design and mock-up